 Take the case of Jimmy Murphy, 4653 Carroll Street, Pittsburgh 24, Pennsylvania.
 He was thirteen years old when the hospital diagnosed the ugly lump in his jaw as a malignancy.
 His jaws locked, and an operation was performed.
-The doctors told his parents to take Jimmy home to spend the last few days of his life [there].
-That was in December 1947, [when] Jimmy went home to die.
+The doctors told his parents to take Jimmy home to spend the last few days of his life.
+That was in December 1947, Jimmy went home to die.
 When I called for him today, I talked with his father.
-Jimmy [currently] goes to a drafting class at a trade school and works as an intern each night at one of the Pittsburgh hospitals.
+Jimmy now goes to a drafting class at a trade school and works as an intern each night at one of the Pittsburgh hospitals.
 I have the photostats of his case in my possession.

 These are unusual cases, of course.
 But these people are all alive today long after medical experts had expected them to die of cancer.
 And all of them have taken or are still taking the mold extract treatments at that free clinic in Pittsburgh.

 The two doctors and the clinic deserve the admiration of everyone.
 Dr. Joseph Wilson and Dr. Paul Murray work long hours at their offices and then donate their time to these so-called hopeless cases.
 The clinic itself is desperate now, badly in need of funds to carry on the work it is doing.
 Mr. Warren Hirt of Detroit gave them $500 in memory of a friend; Mr. Moses Spatt of 16 Court Street in Brooklyn gave $250; others have contributed smaller amounts.
 And I don’t see how they could have given to a better cause.
 If you would like to help them, I’ll be glad to handle the donation for you.